 Johnny Depp And Amber Heard Met On The Set Of The Rum Diary in 2009

-Before the orders of protection, before the divorce, and even before the marriage, Johnny Depp and Amber Heard first knew each other as co-stars on the set of a film back in 2009.
+Before the orders of protection, before the divorce, and even before the marriage, Johnny Depp and Amber Heard first met each other as co-stars on the set of a film back in 2009.
 According to Entertainment Tonight, Depp and Heard first met while filming The Rum Diary in October 2009 where they were cast as each other’s love interests in the film adaptation of the Hunter S. Thompson novel.

 In the film, Depp portrays Paul Kemp, an author turned newspaper reporter in San Juan, Puerto Rico.
 While in Puerto Rico, Kemp meets and falls for Chenault (Heard), and the two begin a torrid love affair behind the back of Chenault’s fiance, Hal Sanderson (Aaron Eckhart).
 The film was a flop at the box office and didn’t fare much better with critics, but it did serve as the beginning of a love affair that is far more interesting than anything found in the movie.

-A few years after the Johnny Depp and Amber Heard first met on the set of The Rum Diary, the two finally started dating in 2012 after Depp and his long-time partner, Vanessa Paradis called it quits.
+A few years after Johnny Depp and Amber Heard first met on the set of The Rum Diary, the two finally started dating in 2012 after Depp and his long-time partner, Vanessa Paradis called it quits.
 Depp addressed the breakup in a July 2013 interview in Rolling Stone, where the actor said that “relationships are very difficult.”

 Depp didn’t mention Heard in the Rolling Stone piece, which was pretty standard for he and Heard as they remained private about their relationship until they made their first appearance as a couple at the 7th Annual Heaven Gala in January 2014, as reported by E!
 Online.
 A few days later, People reported that the couple was engaged.

-The couple didn’t waste any time getting married as not even a year after getting engaged, Depp and Heard exchanged their vows on February 5, 2015.
+The couple didn’t waste any time getting married as not even a year after getting engaged, Johnny Depp and Amber Heard exchanged their vows on February 5, 2015.
 According to E!, the couple got married on Depp’s 44-acre private island in the Bahamas.

-The fun and love would be short-lived, however, as trouble reportedly started to hinder on the couple’s relationship practically as soon as they tied the knot.
+The fun and love would be short-lived, however, as trouble reportedly started to hinder the couple’s relationship practically as soon as they tied the knot.
 According to a report by Variety, Depp suffered a hand injury while filming Pirates Of The Caribbean: Dead Men Tell No Tales in Australia.
 Depp reportedly received the injury during an argument with Heard.

 In March 2015, Depp reportedly got into an argument with Heard and proceeded to smash bottles, windows, and other items around the residence.
 Depp reportedly sliced off a portion of one of his fingers during the incident.
 Instead of immediately seeking medical attention for his finger, Depp allegedly stuck the stump in a can of paint and used it to write “Billy Bob” and “Easy Amber” on a mirror, referring to Depp’s accusations that Heard cheated on him with her London Fields co-star Billy Bob Thornton.